-After 77 people fell ill with Salmonella, a recall was issued for pre-cut watermelon, honeydew, and cantaloupe sold at Costco, Trader Joe’s, Sprouts, and other stores.
+After an outbreak of 117 illnesses with Salmonella, a recall was issued for pre-cut melon bowls containing watermelon, honeydew, cantaloupe and fruit.
+The bowls were sold at Target, Trader Joe’s, Kroger, Walmart, Amazon/Whole Foods and other stores.

-On June 8, 2018, Caito Food LLC announced a recall for fresh pre-cut watermelon, honeydew melon, cantaloupe, and fresh-cut fruit mixes containing melons due to Salmonella.
+On June 8, 2018, Caito Food LLC recalled fresh pre-cut watermelon, honeydew melon, cantaloupe, and fresh-cut fruit bowls with melons.

 The products were packaged in clear plastic clamshell containers, and they were distributed in the following states: Alabama, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Nebraska, North Carolina, North Dakota, Ohio, Pennsylvania, South Dakota, Tennessee, Virginia, West Virginia, and Wisconsin.